Picture of the Future

-The "Why?" question refers to the purpose of an organisation, its beliefs and reason why the organisation exists and should exist in the future.
+The "Why?" question refers to the purpose of an organisation, its beliefs and reason why the organisation exists and should exist in the future aAnd what is their value add for people and the planet.
 It is usually an emotional statement that makes employees or members of the organisation proud and 100% committed (see "purpose of your organisation").

 The "How?" question links to the "secret sauce" how an organisation creates value for customers, partners and / or the society.
 This can be guiding principles, processes or special skills (see "life of your organisation").

 The "What?" question is usually the easiest to figure out: The answer may include products and services an organisation sells or provides to the outside world (see "connections").

 The 3D Toolbox is an effective communication tool to align different perceptions and get a common understanding of ideas and verbally expressed thoughts.
 To create these visualizations with the Toolbox in digital settings (when LEGO Serious Play is no option), we use the 3D Toolbox to translate words or workshop results into tangible images.
 The reasons are simple:

 Using the 3D Toolbox allows us to visualize even abstract, complex or intangible aspects of an organization (e.g., culture, leadership style, quality of teamwork).

 Building models with the 3D Toolbox enables a group of managers to create a shared understanding of their visions.
 Since the result of the creation process is a digital artifact, it can be adjusted and refined at any time.